DoaaGomaa89/Health-care-system/README.md

 A modern full‑stack application for managing patients, doctors, appointments, prescriptions, and billing with a clean web UI and a secure REST API.

+For login as Admin:
+user: admin
+password: admin123

+To register a new user: http://localhost/signup

 ---

 # 🚀 Quick Start (Docker — Recommended)